thybag/bonus-laravel-relations/readme.md

 Many of these are experimental and may behave in unexpected & none standard ways.

-On the bright side it is tested.
+On the bright side - it's tested.
 [![Build Status](https://travis-ci.org/thybag/bonus-laravel-relations.svg?branch=master)](https://travis-ci.org/thybag/bonus-laravel-relations)

 All licensed under the MIT license.